SciNim/bio/src/docs/index.rst

 `nim c -d:danger --passC:-flto program.nim`        1.074 s
 ============================================   ===========

-If you don't pay attention you might end with a much slower code.
+The same simple code could give you a 10x slower or a 50% faster program than Python, just by changing the compilation options.

 Much more powerful reasons to use Nim + bio would be the distribution of binaries (you should be safe compiling in your computer and then moving the